-According to Microsoft, all devices included in the EA must be inventoried as part of the true-up process, including all servers, computers (desktops, laptops, and terminals) and mobile devices that use Microsoft-licensed software.
+According to Microsoft, all devices included in the EA must be inventoried as part of the annual true up process, including all servers, computers (desktops, laptops, and terminals) and mobile devices that use licensed software from the Microsoft product list.

 In addition, the following elements must be inventoried: